10 Do’s and Don’ts of RRFBs: Your Ultimate Guide

 Here at Availed Technologies, we work with municipalities and engineering firms across North America everyday who are in the process of specifying RRFBs.
 We focus on the following three points: Array to Load Ratio, Autonomy, and Shading.

-Before we get into the performance requirements it should be noted that the operational requirements of an RRFB are important to specify and these are clearly defined in the MUTCD IA-21.
+Before we get into the performance requirements it should be noted that the operational requirements of an RRFB are important to specify and these are clearly defined in the MUTCD 11th Edition, Chapter 4L.
 One other point that is discussed at the end of this article is the option to use standard sign posts for RRFBs.

 #1: RRFBs and Array to Load Ratio